Tickets available: here

-We are very lucky to have Rich Loen on board to delve into the makings of your own CNC machine.
+We are very lucky to have Rich Loen + Chris Manning back in house to provide this informative workshop and delve into the makings of your own CNC machine.

 Note: Rich will also bring a small CNC mill he made for carving names into hockey pucks - and if you’re lucky, you can get your name carved into a puck during the event!

 Rich Loen (https://Loen.Design) has built many CNC machines including routers, mills, and cutters.
 He’ll share the knowledge he’s gained both building CNC machines from scratch, and converting metal-working mills to CNC.

 Hardware options - machine frame, linear bearings, ball-screws, belt drives

 Electronics - stepper motors, servos, drivers, power supplies, control interfaces like smooth steppers, G540, Planet CNC hardware.

 Spindle options - routers, air/Water cooled spindles, high-speed spindles

 Control Software - Mach3, Linux CNC, PlanetCNC, etc.

 Design Software - Fusion 360, Vectric V-Carve Pro, Other options